vinceimbat/vinceimbat/content/The Challenges of Building a New Culture and Community of Poets.md

 ---
-title: "The Challenges of Building a New Culture and Community of Poets"
+title: The Challenges of Building a New Culture and Community of Poets
-slug: "the-challenges-of-building-a-new-culture-and-community-of-poets"
-date: "2020-11-01"
+date: 2020-11-01
 tags:
-  - "essays"
+  - essays
-  - "seedlings"
+  - seedlings
-sr-due: 2022-08-20
-sr-interval: 3
-sr-ease: 250
 ---
 ![Community Silhouette](community-silhouette.jpg)

 About a week ago, my good friend Rem Tanauan, a great poet himself whose work has profoundly influenced my own creative life, sent me [this article](https://www.theparisreview.org/interviews/482/the-art-of-poetry-no-83-billy-collins) that features an interview with Billy Collins, dubbed “the most popular poet in America”.